-Our studio is a collective of women, hinged on the ardent work of myself and Alexandra Schad.
-Since 2015, we’ve collaborated with talented and passionate women, of notably different backgrounds, to bring each collection to life.
-At Lali, we seek to nourish each other in our work—sharing meals, childcare, and aspirations.
+Our studio is a collective of women, hinged on the ardent work of myself and and many talented women of notably different backgrounds.
+Since 2015, we’ve collaborated to bring each collection to life.
+At Lali, we seek to nourish each other in our work and our aspirations.

 Each collection is inspired by the exploration of a child’s physical and emotional world.
 Prints and patterns aim to foster the curiosity, spirit, and adventures of children, and the secret world they explore when no one is watching.
 This underlying dreamy aesthetic is woven into our fabrics; though our mission extends far beyond each thread.
 At Lali, we believe in cultivating discerning taste from a young age – nurturing what feels comfortable, encouraging purposeful choices.

 I invite you to explore with us.

 Lali works continuously with the same Fair-Trade Certified companies and we are proud to be a part of a community of printers, weavers, and makers.
 It has been a joy to watch as our artisan partners grow alongside us; expanding their creative space as we both flourish.